spack/spack/lib/spack/docs/getting_started.rst

        providers:
          mpi: [mpich]

-This tells Spack that for whatever package that depends on mpi, load the cray-mpich module into the environment.
-You can then be able to use whatever environment variables, libraries, etc, that are brought into the environment via module load.
+This tells Spack that for each package that depends on mpi, load the cray-mpich module into the environment.
+You can then use whatever environment variables, libraries, etc. are brought into the environment via module load.

 .. note::

-    For Cray-provided packages, it is best to use ``modules:`` instead of ``paths:`` in ``packages.yaml``, because the Cray Programming Environment heavily relies on modules (e.g., loading the ``cray-mpich`` module adds MPI libraries to the compiler wrapper link line).
+    For Cray-provided packages, it is best to use ``modules:`` instead of ``paths:`` in ``packages.yaml``, because the Cray programming environment relies heavily on modules (e.g., loading the ``cray-mpich`` module adds MPI libraries to the compiler wrapper link line).

 You can set the default compiler that Spack can use for each compiler type.
-If you want to use the Cray defaults, then set them under ``all:`` in packages.yaml.
+If you want to use the Cray defaults, set them under ``all:`` in packages.yaml.
 In the compiler field, set the compiler specs in your order of preference.
 Whenever you build with that compiler type, Spack will concretize to that version.

-Here is an example of a full packages.yaml used at NERSC
+Below is an example of a full packages.yaml used at NERSC.

 .. code-block:: yaml